rwaltr/home-ops/README.md

 # Waltr.Tech Infra

-This repository contains the code and configuration used to manged the fleets of k8s and Terraform clusters managing the Waltr.Tech environment.
+This repository contains the code and configuration used to manage the fleets of k8s and Terraform clusters managing the Waltr.Tech environment

 Using a combination of Argo, Terraform, Vault and Kubernetes.
 90% of all the configuration required for application and cluster installation is contained within this repo, while secrets are contained elsewhere.